-The Board may provide life insurance, dental and health care benefits to employees on long-term disability leave at the employees' request, however employees are directly responsible for any associated costs.
+The Board may provide to employees who are not yet members of an ELHT, life insurance, dental and health care benefits on long-term disability leave at the employees' request, however employees are directly responsible for any associated costs.
 The cost of salary compensation paid to employees on long-term disability leave are fully insured and not included in this plan.